Health Library

 Amylase - urine

-This is a test that measures the amount of amylase in urine.
+This is a test that measures the amount of amylase in the urine.
 Amylase is an enzyme that helps digest carbohydrates.
 It is produced mainly in the pancreas and the glands that make saliva.

 Amylase may also be measured with a blood test.